 Our findings are also important from an applied river management and conservation perspective.
 Widespread anthropogenic river modification has altered the hydrology of river systems throughout the world, and the changing climate has the potential to exacerbate the impacts of flow modification as well as affecting unaltered river systems.
 A key issue with river modification is that it reduces flow heterogeneity.
 Dams flatten flood peaks, alter seasonality and increase predictability of flows (Graf 2006).
 For example, flow regulation and diversion for irrigation and hydropower has resulted in a complete reversal of flow seasonality on the Sacramento River (California, United States) from heterogeneous winter dominated flows to a comparatively homogenous summer dominated regime (Singer 2007).
 Likewise, in south-eastern Australia, the River Murray’s hydrographs have been flattened by regulation, and its once highly variable flows are now stored for prescribed release during summer (Maheshwari, Walker & McMahon 1995).
 Dams also interrupt hydrochorous transport of propagules (Merritt et al. 2010a), such that flood flows below dams may cause net removal of seed material from fluvial substrates, rather than deposition.
 When designing environmental flows (e.g. Howell & Benson 2000), river managers typically consider magnitude, frequency and seasonality of flows.
-We urge managers to consider simulating the natural variability in flow regime in their designed flows.
+We urge managers to also consider simulating the natural variability in flow regime in their designed flows.

 Reductions in mean summer precipitation have already occurred over large areas of Australia, coinciding with a warming of 0.4 – 0.7 oC since 1950 (Hennessy et al. 2007).
 Further changes of this nature are projected for Australia as well as other regions of the globe (Stocker et al. 2013).
 Lower average flows during hotter summers may stress riparian communities and constrain functional diversity.
-Alternatively, greater climatic variability associated with future climates (Hennessy et al. 2008) may promote hydrological heterogeneity in regions which were previously associated with more stable flow conditions.
+Alternatively, greater climatic variability associated with future climates (Hennessy et al. 2008) may promote hydrological heterogeneity in regions that were previously associated with more stable flow conditions.
 Thus we should be careful not to promote high functional diversity as an ecological ‘good’ which must be maximised.
 Climate change induced increases in flow variability in systems which are not naturally highly variable may open up niche space to favour opportunistic species and promote invasion by exotic species.

 CONCLUSION

 Our study emphasises the importance of flooding disturbance and hydrological heterogeneity as drivers of functional composition in riparian plant communities.
 These findings should be general to river systems in other regions and biomes, given the profound influence of hydrology in shaping the structure of fluvial landscapes and determining the ecological strategies of plants that are able to persist and thrive in the riparian environment.
-Comparisons with datasets from regions with hard, highly predictable seasonal patterns of hydrology, for example monsoonal or nival regimes, are needed to confirm this assertion.
+Comparisons with datasets from regions with harsh but highly predictable seasonal patterns of hydrology, for example monsoonal or nival regimes, are needed to confirm this assertion.
 In the south-eastern Australian context, at least, alterations to flow variability and disturbance regimes by dams and the changing climate may have significant consequences for the composition and functioning of riparian vegetation communities.

 ACKNOWLEDGEMENTS